ClassicPress-research/use-wp-language-packs/README.md

 # Use WordPress Language Packs

-**PLEASE NOTE:** This plugin goal is to provide the WordPress Language Packs to the locales in ClassicPress that aren't supported yet.
-When all locales are officially supported in ClassicPress this plugin won't be necessary anymore.
+The goal of this plugin is to make it possible to use the WordPress Language Packs for the locales in ClassicPress that aren't supported yet.
+As more locales become officially supported in ClassicPress, this plugin won't be necessary anymore.

 ## Installation